Saturday, October 23, 2021

 The Insurmountable Distance of Shiddat

-Kunal Deshmukh's Shiddat opens with a wedding reception where the groom Gautam (Mohit Raina) talks about Rooh Maska, an heirloom ring that guides a lover to his dreamgirl.
-He gives it to his wife Ira (Diana Penty) and tells her that he would have found her in any corner of the world.
+Kunal Deshmukh's Shiddat opens with a wedding reception where the groom, Gautam (Mohit Raina), talks about Rooh Maska, an heirloom ring that guides a lover to his dream girl.
+He gives it to his wife, Ira (Diana Penty), and tells her he would have found her anywhere in the world.
 She is his kismat—his destiny.
-A wedding crasher Joginder, also known as Jaggi (Sunny Kaushal), gets so inspired by the speech that he risks his life to find the love of his life Kartika (Radhika Madan).
+A wedding crasher, Joginder, also known as Jaggi (Sunny Kaushal), gets so inspired by the speech that he risks his life to find the love of his life, Kartika (Radhika Madan).
 He takes the journey across the land, the sea, and the air and makes every effort possible to be with her.

 Shiddat is, essentially, about how far someone can travel for love.
 It is about the distance that one has to travel to find their love.
 Jaggi is detained in France while trying to sneak in a truck to England.
 The Indian government officer assigned to identify him turns out to be Gautam.
 Jaggi has a habit of coming uninvited to places, remarks Gautam.
 Jaggi tells him that the words that he had spoken at his own wedding became his talisman in life to find Kartika.
 His visa application to England was rejected, and he had no other option but to take the illegal route.
 He then adds, "Ek hi haath ki toh doori hai."
 In a beautiful moment, he puts his hand on the map of the world, covering the distance between India and England.
 The physical distance does not matter to Jaggi.
 A distance of six thousand kilometers is equivalent to the distance between the fingers of his hand.
-And, he will make every effort to cross that distance, even if it means risking his life in the process.
+And he will try to cross that distance, even if it means risking his life.
 Moments later, Gautam drives Jaggi to his home.
 On the way, they see the English Channel.
 "Paaji, woh wahaan kya hai," asks Jaggi.
 "Darya hai, aur kya," replies Gautam.
 Across the darya lay the town of Dover in England.
-A fascinated Jaggi gets down from the car and measures the distance across the sea with his thumb, like the earlier moment where he used his hand.
+A fascinated Jaggi gets out of the car and measures the distance across the sea with his thumb, like in the earlier moment when he used his hand.
 "Angoothe ki doori bachi hai," he says.
-It's just a thumb's distance away now for him.
+It's just a thumb distance away now for him.
 Twenty miles in the sea are nothing for him, again underscoring that physical distance for him is never insurmountable.
-Later in the film, Jaggi invokes the legend of Sohni-Mahiwal where Sohni goes swimming across Chenab every night to meet her lover Mahiwal.
+Later in the film, Jaggi invokes the legend of Sohni-Mahiwal, where Sohni goes swimming across Chenab every night to meet her lover, Mahiwal.
 Jaggi will also try to swim across the English Channel to meet Kartika.

 At the other end lies Kartika.
 She, too, has to cover the distance, but it is the emotional distance from her mind to her heart.
 She needs to make up her mind and cancel her wedding.
 She needs to decide if she wants to live a life for her family or a life of her own.
 She needs to choose if she is a realist or a romantic.
 For her, walking the final ten steps are as hard as Jaggi's 10,000 steps.

-Early in the film, Kartika mentions Shah Rukh Khan and Dilwale Dulhania Le Jayenge, where she says that she will cancel her wedding in "DDLJ-style" if Jaggi still feels love for her.
-I kept wondering if there is a theme of Shah Rukh Khan associated with the film.
-In Dilwale Dulhania Le Jayenge, Raj travels from England to India while it is the reverse direction here.
+Early in the film, Kartika mentions Shah Rukh Khan and Dilwale Dulhania Le Jayenge, saying that she will cancel her wedding in "DDLJ-style" if Jaggi still feels love for her.
+I wondered if a theme of Shah Rukh Khan is associated with the film.
+In Dilwale Dulhania Le Jayenge, Raj travels from England to India, which is the reverse direction here.
 The film's title is taken from another famous dialogue from one of Shah Rukh Khan's films Om Shanti Om, which Jaggi also says, "Kehte hain kisi cheez ko agar shiddat se chaho, toh saari kaynaat use tumse milane me lag jaati hai."
 Then, at some other point, Jaggi mentions to Gautam that he has become Devdas.
-The scenes between Gautam and Ira are a bit reminiscent of Chalte Chalte and Kabhi Alvida Naa Kehna.
+The scenes between Gautam and Ira are reminiscent of Chalte Chalte and Kabhi Alvida Naa Kehna.

 In his quest for love, Jaggi behaves irresponsibly all the time.
-He thought he could cross the freezing sea on his own without any help.
-He does not realize that even Sohni had used an earthen pot for swimming across the Chenab when she went to meet Mahiwal.
-He falls from a plane, which is disturbing as it almost mirrored some real-life scenes from the events in Afghanistan.
+He thought he could cross the freezing sea alone without help.
+He does not realize that even Sohni used an earthen pot to swim across the Chenab when she went to meet Mahiwal.
+He falls from a plane, which is disturbing as it almost mirrors some real-life scenes from the events in Afghanistan.
 He used to say, "Humpty Dumpty had a great fall."
 His death, too, comes from a great fall.
 At every stage of his journey, he got lucky.
 But, after a point, even the kaynaat stopped helping him.
-The Rooh Maska ring did not lead him to his dreamgirl.
+The Rooh Maska ring did not lead him to his dream girl.
 He did not have in his destiny to watch the moon with his beloved.
 Love does not have to be rational or logical all the time, but it also does not have to be foolish all the time.

 Trivia: